March 18, 2020

-Aldrich hopes the coronavirus will be in his rear view mirror this summer in Tokyo.
+Aldrich hopes the coronavirus will be in everyone's rear view mirror next year in Tokyo.
 And he’ll be marching with Team USA in that opening ceremony.

 “Hopefully me getting this opportunity shows that someone from a small school can still obtain their dreams,” Aldrich said.
 “It’s a great chance to represent Carnegie Mellon while I’m there."